WeiqunPengLab/IRTools/README.md

 ## Tutorial

-The following tutorial will demonstrate how to use `IRTools`.
+The following tutorial will demonstrate how to use IRTools.
 We will be working with mm9 activated/resting B cell data.
 Due to constraints with file sizes, we do not provide the data for users to run the following commands on their own.

 ### Create an annotation file

 The first step in the IRTools pipeline is creating an annotation file to be used for further intron retention analysis.
-Using `IRTools annotation`, we can create an annotation file for the mm9 genome.
+The following is an example of using `IRTools annotation` to create the annotation file for the mm9 genome.

 ```
 IRTools annotation -g gtf/mm9_2015.gtf -o gtf/mm9_annotation.gtf
 ```

-Pre-prepared annotation files for hg19 and mm9 can be found in the [gene_model](IRTools/utility/RSeQC-4.0.0/gene_model) directory.
+Pre-prepared annotation files for hg19 and mm9 can be found in the [data](IRTools/data) directory.

 ### Determine data parameters

 Before proceeding with intron retention analysis, you must determine whether the data is pair-end or single-end and the data's strand specificity.
 If this information is not known, you can run `infer_experiment.py` to determine these parameters.
-Try this the B cell replicate 1 data located in the [bam](Tutorial/bam) directory.
+The following is an example of running `infer_experiment.py` on replicate 1 of resting B cell data.

 Note: To run `infer_experiment.py`, download [RSeQC 4.0.0](IRTools/utility/RSeQC-4.0.0), and install: `python setup.py install`

 ```
-infer_experiment.py -r ../IRTools/utility/RSeQC-4.0.0/gene_model/mm9_UCSC_knownGene.bed -i bam/B0h_chr19_R1.bam
+infer_experiment.py -r ../IRTools/utility/RSeQC-4.0.0/gene_model/mm9_UCSC_knownGene.bed -i bam/B_0h_R1.bam
 ```

-When the run is finished, you should get the following output.
+When the run is finished, we get the following output.

 ```
 This is PairEnd Data